Richmond Philanthropists Raise Funds to Honor Friend Stacey Dendy

 Dendy decided he should help friends of Stacey make an impact.
 He turned to CARITAS, a cause Stacey was passionate about.

 “Stacey was a very community-minded person,” says Patti Harris.

-A group of dear friends stepped up to help Dendy organize “Stacey’s Hope,” a cause for which nearly 200 donors have already raised funds for to name the Stacey Dendy Fitness Center at the CARITAS Center.
+A group of dear friends stepped up to help Dendy organize “Stacey’s Hope,” a cause for which nearly 200 donors raised more than $260,000 to name the Stacey Dendy Fitness Center at the CARITAS Center.
 Slated to open in 2020, the Center will house a new residential recovery program for women, The Healing Place for Women, other CARITAS programs, and affordable apartments for the community.